 Full time

-Kids Planet is an independent, family run group of nurseries providing the highest standard of nursery care across the UK.
 What if your next job meant more than just work, what if it meant shaping futures, every day?
-Kids Planet is a proud family run business, we do things with heart and we're passionate about giving every child the best possible start.
+Kids Planet is a proud family-run business, we do things with heart and we're passionate about giving every child the best possible start.
 No two settings are the same, but all of them are built around our shared values: care, curiosity, and a genuine love for early years.
-Join Kids Planet Fieldside as a Room Leader!
-We're now looking for a Room Leader to join our team, someone who's ready to get stuck in, spark imaginations, and help children thrive.
-Why Kids Planet Fieldside?
-We have amazing outdoor provisions including woodlands Highly qualified and experienced team Great Place to Work Certified 2025/26 Ranked UK Best Workplaces for Women 2025 Crowned NMT's Large Nursery Group of the Year, for the second year running 80% Childcare Discount - T&Cs apply What we offer our Room Leaders: Free breakfast, lunch, and healthy snacks to fuel your day!
+Join Kids Planet Mansion House as a Deputy Manager!
+We're now looking for a Deputy Manager to join our team, someone who's ready to get stuck in, spark imaginations, and help children thrive.
+Why Kids Planet Mansion House?
+Free staff parking and great transport links Ofsted Outstanding nursery Great Place to Work Certified 2025/26 Ranked UK Best Workplaces for Women 2025 Crowned NMT's Large Nursery Group of the Year, for the second year running 80% Childcare Discount - T&Cs apply What we offer our Deputy Managers: Free breakfast, lunch, and healthy snacks to fuel your day!
 Accredited training through our awesome KP Academy and bespoke training platform.
 Enhanced leave for maternity, paternity, fertility, and adoption because family matters.
 Wellbeing goodies, staff rewards, and fun events all year round.
 Long service awards to celebrate your commitment.
 Take the day off on your birthday, it's all about you!
 Competitive salary, pension plan and enhanced holiday allowance.
 Friendly central support team always on hand to help.
-How you'll make a difference as a Room Leader: By leading and managing a room within the nursery, ensuring high-quality care and education in line with the EYFS.
-Through supporting and guiding the team, fostering a positive, collaborative environment and promoting professional development.
-Through building strong relationships with children and families, ensuring each child's individual needs are met and their learning is supported.
-What a Room Leader needs: Must be at least Level 3 qualified in a UK recognised early years qualification.
+How you'll make a difference as a Deputy Manager: Through working alongside the manager to help with all areas of running the nursery, making sure everything runs smoothly day to day.
+By building warm, trusting relationships with families and work together with outside agencies to support each child's growth and wellbeing.
+Guiding and support the nursery team, keeping children safe at all times and bringing the EYFS to life in a way that's fun, engaging, and meets all requirements.
+What a Deputy Manager needs: Must be at least Level 3 qualified in a UK recognised early years qualification.
 Excellent understanding of EYFS.
 Extensive knowledge of safeguarding children.
+Leadership experience within a nursery setting.
 Sound like the place for you?
-Apply today to join Kids Planet Fieldside.
-We are unable to offer any kind of visa sponsorship for this role.
+Apply today to join Kids Planet Mansion House We are unable to offer any kind of visa sponsorship for this role.
 We embrace everyone.
 Our goal is to create a truly inclusive culture and diverse workforce.
 We break down barriers so you can be your authentic self and flourish!
-Kids Planet is dedicated to safeguarding and promoting the well being of children and young people.
+Kids Planet is dedicated to safeguarding and promoting the well-being of children and young people.
 An enhanced DBS check will be required for this role.
 We expect all staff and volunteers to uphold this commitment, and safeguarding training is a fundamental part of every role.
 All colleagues are required to complete regular training to ensure they understand and fulfil their responsibilities.
 A Disclosure and Barring Service Certificate is mandatory for all positions, and this role will be subject to enhanced checks as part of our safeguarding duties.
-Kids Planet is committed to equal opportunities for all.
-We celebrate diversity and are committed to creating an inclusive environment for all our staff and children.
-Applications are encouraged regardless of age, disability, sex, gender reassignment, sexual orientation, pregnancy and maternity, race, religion or belief and marriage and civil partnerships.

 Full time

-Kids Planet is an independent, family run group of nurseries providing the highest standard of nursery care across the UK.
 What if your next job meant more than just work, what if it meant shaping futures, every day?
-Kids Planet is a proud family run business, we do things with heart and we're passionate about giving every child the best possible start.
+Kids Planet is a proud family-run business, we do things with heart and we're passionate about giving every child the best possible start.
 No two settings are the same, but all of them are built around our shared values: care, curiosity, and a genuine love for early years.
-Join Kids Planet Fieldside as a Room Leader!
-We're now looking for a Room Leader to join our team, someone who's ready to get stuck in, spark imaginations, and help children thrive.
-Why Kids Planet Fieldside?
-We have amazing outdoor provisions including woodlands Highly qualified and experienced team Great Place to Work Certified 2025/26 Ranked UK Best Workplaces for Women 2025 Crowned NMT's Large Nursery Group of the Year, for the second year running 80% Childcare Discount - T&Cs apply What we offer our Room Leaders: Free breakfast, lunch, and healthy snacks to fuel your day!
+Join Kids Planet Higher Broughton as a Deputy Manager!
+We're now looking for a Deputy Manager to join our team, someone who's ready to get stuck in, spark imaginations, and help children thrive.
+Why Kids Planet Higher Broughton?
+Great Place to Work Certified 2025/26 Ranked UK Best Workplaces for Women 2025 Crowned NMT's Large Nursery Group of the Year, for the second year running 80% Childcare Discount - T&Cs apply What we offer our Deputy Managers: Life Insurance cover and access to a health plan.
+Free breakfast, lunch, and healthy snacks to fuel your day!
 Accredited training through our awesome KP Academy and bespoke training platform.
 Enhanced leave for maternity, paternity, fertility, and adoption because family matters.
 Wellbeing goodies, staff rewards, and fun events all year round.
 Long service awards to celebrate your commitment.
 Take the day off on your birthday, it's all about you!
 Competitive salary, pension plan and enhanced holiday allowance.
 Friendly central support team always on hand to help.
-How you'll make a difference as a Room Leader: By leading and managing a room within the nursery, ensuring high-quality care and education in line with the EYFS.
-Through supporting and guiding the team, fostering a positive, collaborative environment and promoting professional development.
-Through building strong relationships with children and families, ensuring each child's individual needs are met and their learning is supported.
-What a Room Leader needs: Must be at least Level 3 qualified in a UK recognised early years qualification.
+How you'll make a difference as a Deputy Manager: Through working alongside the manager to help with all areas of running the nursery, making sure everything runs smoothly day to day.
+By building warm, trusting relationships with families and work together with outside agencies to support each child's growth and wellbeing.
+Guiding and support the nursery team, keeping children safe at all times and bringing the EYFS to life in a way that's fun, engaging, and meets all requirements.
+What a Deputy Manager needs: Must be at least Level 3 qualified in a UK recognised early years qualification.
 Excellent understanding of EYFS.
 Extensive knowledge of safeguarding children.
+Leadership experience within a nursery setting.
 Sound like the place for you?
-Apply today to join Kids Planet Fieldside.
+Apply today to join Kids Planet Higher Broughton.
 We are unable to offer any kind of visa sponsorship for this role.
 We embrace everyone.
 Our goal is to create a truly inclusive culture and diverse workforce.
 We break down barriers so you can be your authentic self and flourish!
-Kids Planet is dedicated to safeguarding and promoting the well being of children and young people.
+Kids Planet is dedicated to safeguarding and promoting the well-being of children and young people.
 An enhanced DBS check will be required for this role.
 We expect all staff and volunteers to uphold this commitment, and safeguarding training is a fundamental part of every role.
 All colleagues are required to complete regular training to ensure they understand and fulfil their responsibilities.
 A Disclosure and Barring Service Certificate is mandatory for all positions, and this role will be subject to enhanced checks as part of our safeguarding duties.
-Kids Planet is committed to equal opportunities for all.
-We celebrate diversity and are committed to creating an inclusive environment for all our staff and children.
-Applications are encouraged regardless of age, disability, sex, gender reassignment, sexual orientation, pregnancy and maternity, race, religion or belief and marriage and civil partnerships.

 Full time